 70% of people find human voices more compelling than robotic voices in educational content.
 This stat is especially important now that OpenAI and other AI companies are racing to release human-like AI voices generators that are almost indistinguishable from real human voices.
 (Source)

-Note: there’s little doubt that as time goes by and technology advances there’s going to be a wider adoption of these emerging voice-based technologies.
-Already, use of voice-based AI assistants for learning has increased by 65% since 2020.
+Note: there’s little doubt there’s going to be a wider adoption of these emerging voice-based technologies as time goes by and technology advances.
+The use of voice-based AI assistants for learning has already increased by 65% since 2020.
 (Source)

 What Percentage of Teachers Report Increased Student Engagement When Using Audio Resources?

 With that said, there’ a definite con to school lessons increasingly being geared towards auditory learners.
-The disadvantage is for visual and kinesthetic learners who are forced to learn in suboptimal ways for them which means their grades will suffer.
+The disadvantage is for visual and kinesthetic learners who are forced to learn in suboptimal ways for them.
+This means their grades will suffer and their future schooling will be affected.

 In classrooms there should be some kind of balance so no one group of children gets an unfair advantage over the other.